mvaqq/anti-raid/README.md

 Use this exact format within the file.
 After this you are set, you can run the file!
-Any errors found please report them to me on discord @mvaq
+Any errors found please report them to me on discord @mvaq This is a very simple setup aimed towards people who dont want to set up a million files.